Viciius/reactApi/README.md

 It's a simple CRUD application using React as Frontend and NodeJS as Backend.

-The database used in this sample is MongoDB that just has one Schema.
+The database used in this sample is MongoDB and it just has one Schema.

 ```javascript
 Product = new Schema({